underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 }
 ```

-We don't need to go into the details of what's happening here.
+We don't need to go into too much detail here.
-What's important for us is the last line.
-This is the "default projection".
+The `def *`, called the "default projection", is the important part.
-It's saying that the tuple of columns `(sender, content, id)` can be turned into a `Message` case class via the `tupled` and `unapply` methods on the case class.
+It says that the tuple of database columns `(sender, content, id)` can be turned into a `Message` via the `tupled` and `unapply` methods on the case class.

 From what we've discussed so far you know this is going to be a problem for tables with more than 22 columns.
+As soon as you have 23 columns or more, the code won't compile because `tupled` and `unappy` won't exist.

 ## Working around the Limit